 Renarin, our yeti male, happily volunteered himself as an example of how to prepare your snake for travels.
 In most instances we ship our animals in deli cups that have been pre-punched.
 Make sure to use a shipping substrate appropriate for your animal and the container involved.
 There should be enough to cushion the animal in the event the box was shaken.
 Make sure the lid is fully secured and taped down.
 As you can see, Renarin is thrilled.

 We generally put the second Cryopak ontop of the deli before we package with junkmail advertisements as cushion (Yay free packaging material!), but as long as the delicup fits pretty snugly inside you're good to go.
 This cushion helps to reduce any potential harm to the snake in the case that the box is shaken in transit, but there is no need to fill every nook and cranny.
-Top with the final piece of cardboard to complete the insulation.
+Top with the final piece of foam to complete the insulation.

 Make sure to seal all seams on the top of the box and affix the appropriate label.
 If you don't use label pouches make sure to tape down the label fully in the event of weather or rough shipping.